 Though we usually assume sex therapy is only necessary if there’s a problem, Simonson said it can also be “a positive way to strengthen relationships and overall health.”

-Therapists can, for instance, help couples communicate about sex and negotiate what they each want, even if there are no apparent issues in the bedroom.
+Therapists can help couples communicate about sex and negotiate what they each want.

 Performance issues like erectile dysfunction, premature ejaculation or an inability to orgasm often drive couples or individuals to find a sex therapist.